GoogleCloudPlatform/prometheus-engine/doc/api.md

 </td>
 <td>
 <p>ExternalLabels specifies external labels that are attached to all scraped
-data before being written to Cloud Monitoring.
+data before being written to Google Cloud Monitoring or any other additional exports specified in the OperatorConfig.
 The precedence behavior matches that of Prometheus.</p>
 </td>
 </tr>
 <tr>